healeycodes/privacy-focused-analytics/README.md

 <br>

-I wanted to learn about web analytics so I budgeted myself a few hours and built a small analytics system.
+I wanted to learn more about web analytics so I budgeted myself a few hours and built a small analytics system.

-It uses a Flask application with a SQLite database and a HTML snippet to collect **anonymous user data** from any website.
+It uses a Flask application with a SQLite database, and a HTML snippet to collect **anonymous user data** from any website.

 <br>

 ### Features

-- Uses a tracking pixel (optionally works without JavaScript)
+- Uses a dynamic tracking pixel (optionally works without JavaScript)
 - Collects information about:
   - What pages users visit
   - Where users are referred from
   - What browsers and screen sizes are used
-- Lets you view time slices of this data
+- Lets you view analytics from different time slices
 <br>

 ### Snippet

 Include this on any page you want to gather analytics from.

-Change `website` to wherever you host the Flask application.
+Change `https://example.org` to wherever you host the Flask application.

 ```html
 <script>